 The non-managing investors have expressed to us an interest in purchasing up to an aggregate of approximately 24.418 million of the public units in this offering at the offering price (assuming no exercise of the underwriter's over-allotment option).
 Because these expressions of interest are not binding agreements or commitments to purchase, non-managing investors may determine to purchase a different number of units in this offering, or none at all.
 However, if the non-managing investors purchase all of the public units for which they have expressed to us an interest in purchasing or otherwise hold a substantial number of our public units, then the non-managing investors will potentially have different interests than our other public shareholders in approving our initial business combination and otherwise exercising their rights as public shareholders because of their ownership of the private placement shares.
 The non-managing investors will share in any appreciation of the private placement shares if we successfully complete a business combination.
 Accordingly, non-managing investors' interests in the private placement shares owned by them may provide them with an incentive to vote any public shares they own in favor of a business combination, and make a substantial profit on such interests, even if the business combination is with a target that ultimately declines in value and is not profitable for other public shareholders.
-For more information on different interests between the non-managing investors and public shareholders, please see "-Our management team, the non-managing investors and our Sponsor may not fully align with the economic interests of public shareholders.
+For more information on different interests between the non-managing investors and public shareholders, please see "- Our management team, the non-managing investors and our Sponsor may make a profit on any initial business combination, even if any public shareholders who did not redeem their shares would experience a loss on that business combination.
+As a result, the economic interests of our management team, the non-managing investors and our Sponsor may not fully align with the economic interests of public shareholders.